2025 QS ESG

 Existence of committee, office or officer.

-Attached are (1) Guidelines for the National Taiwan Normal University Gender Equity Education Committee, (2) Gender Equality Website, (3) Organizational and Review Guidelines for Faculty Grievances Committee, (4) Organization of the Employee Grievance Review Committee and key points of evaluation, (5) International Faculty of Office of Human Resources, (6) Scholarship for Overseas Chinese Students from International Affairs Office, and (7) Student Affairs Office Life Counseling Section – Scholarships and Grants.
+Attached are (1) Guidelines for the National Taiwan Normal University Gender Equity Education Committee, (2) Gender Equality Website, (3) Organizational and Review Guidelines for Faculty Grievances Committee, (4) Organization of the Employee Grievance Review Committee and key points of evaluation, (5) Directions for the Establishment of Indigenous Student Resource Center.

 (1) 性別平等教育委員會設置要點